pelithne/k8s/workshop.md

 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
 * Deploy application to Kubernetes
 * Use Helm to create templated Kubernetes applications
+* Use Azure DevOps to setup up build and release pipelines
 * and more...

 ## Azure Portal